-There are cases where you, as the manager, will want to remove comments from a review of your team; whether the feedback be inappropriate, irrelevant, or not constructive.
-Review admins also have this ability.
+There are cases when you, as a manager, will want to remove comments from a review written about one of your direct reports- whether the feedback be inappropriate, irrelevant, or not constructive.
+15Five gives managers and review admin this ability.

-Depending on your review settings, you will either be able to remove an answer from the review on your own, allow the author to edit the answer, or send the answer to a review admin to have it removed.
-These settings are managed by your review admins and were set before the cycle began.
+Depending on the review settings that were set by review admin before the cycle began, you will be able to either 1) remove an answer from the review on your own, 2) send the answer back to the person who wrote it for editing, or 3) send the answer to a review admin to have it removed.

 To remove an answer from a peer or upward review of your direct report: